 1957: The Everly Brothers released “Wake Up Little Susie,” the second single from the duo’s eponymous debut album.
 Written by Boudleaux and Felice Bryant, the song was banned from Boston radio stations for what were, at the time, considered “suggestive” lyrics.
 Nonetheless, the record went to #1 on the Billboard and Cash Box pop charts.

 1964: “You Really Got Me” by the Kinks was released as a single in the US, a month after its release in the UK.
-The record was the group’s first to chart in America, peaking at #7 on the Billboard Hot 100.
+The song was the group’s first to chart in America, peaking at #7 on the Billboard Hot 100.

 1965: Marvin Gaye released “Baby Don’t You Do It,” the third single from his fifth studio album, How Sweet It Is to Be Loved by You.